 Ingrown hairs can be a painful, ugly nuisance to your skin.
-But you can still receive wax treatment with ingrown hairs.
-You’ll want to make sure your skin is clean to prevent new ingrown hairs from growing during the process.
+Is it ok to wax with ingrown hairs?
+Yes, you can still receive wax treatment with ingrown hairs.
+But you’ll want to make sure your skin is clean to prevent new ingrown hairs from growing during the process.

-This article answers the question, “Is It Ok To Wax With Ingrown Hairs?”
+This article answers the question, “can you get a Brazilian wax with ingrown hairs?”
 Throughout the article, we’ll explain the main causes behind ingrown hairs and how you prevent them from becoming a major skin issue.

 By the end of the article, you will clearly understand how ingrown hairs can impact your waxing results.

-- 1 Is It OK To Wax With Ingrown Hairs?
+- 1 Can You Get a Brazilian Wax With Ingrown Hairs?

 - 2 Can You Remove Ingrown Hairs With Wax?